spinningideas/react-project-accelerator/README.md

 - use of a layout to layout the application pages
 - use of HttpClient to call external REST API from local services
 - use of local storage to cache a user setting via LocalCacheService
-- testing via @testing-library/react and
+- testing via @testing-library/react and helper libraries
 - use of sass
 - icons via @mui/icons-material